crate/cratedb-guide/docs/integrate/superset/index.md

 ::::{grid}

-:::{grid-item-card} Tutorial: Set up Apache Superset with CrateDB
+:::{grid-item-card} Set up Apache Superset with CrateDB
-:link: superset-tutorial
+:link: superset-usage
 :link-type: ref
 Learn how to install Apache Superset, and how to connect it with CrateDB.
 :::